Gallowglass: Origin and description

-Description

 A description from 1600 speaks of the gallowglass as "pycked and seelected men of great and mightie bodies, crewell without compassion.
 The greatest force of the battell consisteth in them, chosinge rather to dye then to yeelde, so that when yt cometh to handy blowes they are quickly slayne or win the feilde".

 History

-The first record of gallowglass service was in 1259, when Aedh Ó Conchobair, King of Connacht, received a dowry of 160 Scottish warriors from the daughter of Dubhghall mac Ruaidhri, the King of the Hebrides.
+The first record of gallowglass service was in 1259, when Aedh Ó Conchobair, King of Connacht, received a dowry of 160 Scottish warriors from the daughter of Dubhghall mac Ruaidhrí, the King of the Hebrides.
 They were organised into groups known as a corrughadh, which consisted of about 100 men.

 The importation of gallowglasses into Ireland was a major factor in containing the Anglo-Norman invasion of the 12th century, as their ranks stiffened the resistance of the Irish lordships.
 Throughout the Middle Ages in Ireland, gallowglass troops were maintained by Gaelic Irish and Hiberno-Norman lords alike.
 Even the English Lord Deputy of Ireland usually kept a company of them in his service.

 In return for military service, gallowglass contingents were given land and settled in Irish lordships, where they were entitled to receive supplies from the local population.

 By 1512, there were reported to be fifty-nine groups throughout the country under the control of the Irish nobility.
 Though initially they were mercenaries, over time they settled and their ranks became filled with both Scots-Norse and many native Irish men.

 In 1569, Turlough Luineach O'Neill (the O'Neill) married Lady Agnes Campbell, daughter of Colin Campbell, 3rd Earl of Argyll, and widow of James MacDonald, 6th of Dunnyveg.
 Her dowry consisted of at least 1,200 gallowglass fighters.
 Along with two young men as support and friends on top to assist or fight this could easily have numbered over 5,000 current and future gallowglasses coming into the area.

 They were noted for wielding the massive two-handed sparth axe (a custom noted by Geraldus Cambrensis, died c.
 1223, to have derived from their Norse heritage) and broadsword or claymore (claidheamh mór).
 For armour, the gallowglass wore a mail shirt over a padded jacket and an iron helmet; he was usually accompanied by two boys (like a knight's squires), one of whom carried his throwing spears while the other carried his provisions.

 Shakespeare mentions gallowglasses in Macbeth, although along with other aspects of the play it is an anachronism, as the historical Macbeth lived in the 11th century: